scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

-Introduction to the Fibertube Tracking project through an interactive demo.
+Introduction to the Fibertube Tracking environment through an interactive demo.
 ====

 In this demo, you will be introduced to the main scripts of this project